Skip to main content

 Our innovative approach to mentoring will enable mentees to find peers with diverse backgrounds and experiences, who share common interests or learning objectives, to focus on the personal development of those involved, to grow and learn together as a small group (up to 5) which is facilitated by a mentor.

 Action learning circles will be reflexive and co-created.
 We therefore ask that you are fully committed to the process before completing an expression of interest to participate and that you are able to engage meaningfully.
-It is our intention that this pilot programme will:
+It is our intention that this programme will:

 • be inclusive and centred around people.